-Also, keep in mind that if your are moving the exterior water to a sump pump system, this sump pump must be up to the task.
-We offer efficient solutions for interior drainage as well as exterior.
+Also, keep in mind that if you are moving the exterior water to a sump pump system, this sump pump must be up to the task.
+We offer effective solutions for interior drainage as well as exterior.

 For professional exterior waterproofing, contact Foundation Professionals of Florida.
 We serve Tallahassee, Lake City and Jacksonville, FL and the surrounding areas.